4GeeksAcademy/javascript-functions-exercises-tutorial/README.md

 2. **README.md:** contains exercise instructions.
 3. **test.js:** you don't have to open this file, it contains the testing script for the exercise.

-> Note: The exercises have automatic grading but its very rigid and string, my recomendation is to ignore the tests and use them only as a recomendation or you can get frustrated.
+> Note: The exercises have automatic grading, but it's very rigid and strict, my recommendation is to not take the tests too serious and use them only as a suggestion, or you may get frustrated.

 ## Contributors